 KEELOQ code hopping creates a unique transmission on every use by using a cycle counter.
 The cycle counter is then used to validate the transmission.

-The combined AES/KEELOQ algorithm uses a programmable 128-bit encryption key unique to each device to generate 128-bit hopping code.
-The keylength and code-hopping combination increases the security for remote control and access systems.
+The combined XTEA KEELOQ algorithm uses a programmable 128-bit encryption key unique to each device to generate a 64-bit hopping code.
+The key length and code hopping combination increases the security for remote control and access systems.